4Players/odin-sdk/README.md

 #### High-Pass Filter (HPF)

 When enabled, the high-pass filter will remove low-frequency content from the input audio signal, thus making it sound cleaner and more focused.

-#### Preamplifier

-When enabled, the preamplifier will boost the signal of sensitive microphones by taking really weak audio signals and making them louder.

 #### Transient Suppression